joaom00/scrollen/README.md

 # Scrollen

-A react hook utility to manage your scroll easily.
+A performant utility scroll hook for React.

 ## Install